 Why do I need to take a language placement exam?

-Beginning in fall 2010, all entering undergraduate students are required to take a foreign language placement test to complete their new student registration.
-This is part of a new foreign language proficiency requirement for all Bachelor of Arts degree candidates in Bellarmine College.
+All undergraduate students pursuing a B.A. degree at Bellarmine College of Arts of Sciences are required to take a foreign language placement test to complete their new student registration.
 Please click here for more information about the foreign language requirement.

 Do I still need to take a placement exam if I already have or am waiting for AP, IB, or CLEP scores?

 YES!
-All entering students must take the WebCAPE online placement exam.
+All entering students with language background experience must take the WebCAPE online placement exam.
 However, your AP, IB, or CLEP scores may be sufficient to satisfy the foreign language requirement.

 Do I still need to take a placement exam if I only had very little of the language?